ethereum/serpent/README.md

 Serpent is an assembly language that compiles to EVM code that is extended with various high-level features.
 It can be useful for writing code that requires low-level opcode manipulation as well as access to high-level primitives like the ABI.

 **Being a low-level language, Serpent is NOT RECOMMENDED for building applications unless you really really know what you're doing.
-The creator recommends [Solidity](http://github.com/ethereum/solidity) for most applications or [Viper](http://github.com/ethereum/viper) if you want something python-flavored though it is still experimental.**
+The creator recommends [Solidity](http://github.com/ethereum/solidity) for most applications, LLL if you want close-to-the-metal optimizations, or [Viper](http://github.com/ethereum/viper) if you like its features though it is still experimental.**

 # Installation: